SSWConsulting/SSW.Rules.Content/rules/using-digital-asset-manager/rule.md

 ## Organize your media files

-By creating a well-structured folder hierarchy and sticking to a standard naming convention, we can make sure media assets won't go missing or accidentally deleted.
+By creating a well-structured folder hierarchy and sticking to a standard naming convention, we can make sure media assets won't get accidentally deleted or go missing.
 Consider organizing videos based on projects, clients, or types of footage (e.g., interviews, B-roll, aerial shots).

 Learn more on: